OCA/sale-workflow/partner_contact_sale_info_propagation/readme/DESCRIPTION.md

-This module propagates Salesperson and Sales Teams from Company to Contacts
+This module propagates the Salesperson from a company to its contacts.

-- Put the *Salesperson* or *Sales Teams* of the parent company when the contact doesn't have a *Salesperson* or *Sales Teams* and this parent company is assigned.
+Odoo already puts the *Salesperson* of the parent company on a contact when the contact is created under it (or moved to it) and the contact has no *Salesperson* of its own.
+This module completes that behavior:

-- When the company changes the *Salesperson*, it fills with the same *Salesperson* all the contacts that don't have any or have the previous *Salesperson* of the parent company.
+- When the company changes its *Salesperson*, it fills with the same *Salesperson* all the contacts that don't have any or that have the previous *Salesperson* of the company.
+The change is propagated down the whole contacts hierarchy.
-- When the company changes the *Sales Teams*, it fills with the same *Sales Teams* all the contacts that don't have any or have the previous *Sales Teams* of the parent company.
+- Contacts having their own, different *Salesperson* are left untouched.